Civil Union Dissolution

 The Courts in New Jersey have also addressed same-sex marriage.
 In 2013, the Superior Court expanded on a New Jersey Supreme Court decision and held that New Jersey must “extend civil marriage to same-sex couples to satisfy the equal protection guarantees of the New Jersey Constitution as interpreted by the New Jersey Supreme Court” and that “[s]ame-sex couples must be allowed to marry in order to obtain equal protection of the law under the New Jersey Constitution.”

-If you are considering ending your civil union or same-sex marriage, please feel free to contact this office and meet with one of our experienced family law attorneys to discuss your legal options.
+If you are considering ending your civil union or same-sex marriage, please feel free to contact Pozzuolo Rodden, P.C. and meet with one of our experienced Philadelphia PA family law divorce attorneys to discuss your legal options.